News and Events

 - NEWS

-Fortune and Glory, a collaborative faculty-student history exhibition, is on display in Watzek Library from now until March 2024.
+Fortune and Glory, a collaborative faculty-student history exhibition, is on display in Watzek Library until October 2024.

 The History department is excited to share that Aidan Bennett (BA, ’21) is currently serving with the Peace Corps in Cambodia, and has shared with us a bit about his experience.